vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 The Skandapurāṇa

-Let me briefly recall a few important facts about this texṭ We call it ‘the original Skandapurāṇa’, because the text appears to be about a half millennium older than the oldest khaṇd

-. as  of the printed Skandapurāṇa, with which it has
+Let me briefly recall a few important facts about this texṭ We call it ‘the original Skandapurāṇa’, because the text appears to be about a half millennium older than the oldest khaṇḍas  of the printed Skandapurāṇa, with which it has

 hardly anything in common apart from its name.
 10 We think it is the first textual composition that carries the name ‘Skandapurāṇa’, which is what the